octobercms/docs/cms-components.md

     </ul>

 > **Note**: The viewBag component is hidden on the back-end and is only available for file-based editing.
 It can also be used by other plugins to store data.

+<a name="ajax-handlers-partials"></a>
+### AJAX Handlers and Partials

+Components may introduce [AJAX handlers](../ajax/introduction) and [partials](../cms/partials) to the a theme's lifecycle, using a prefix of the component name and two `::` symbols.
+For example, all the AJAX handlers defined by components are available globally.

+    data-request="onMyComponentHandler"

+However, if there is a conflict in naming, the fully qualified name can be used.

+    data-request="componentName::onMyComponentHandler"

+Partials rendered from outside the component must use their fully qualified name.

+    {% partial 'componentName::component-partial' %}

+Read more on [component development](../plugin/components#component-partials) to learn about component partials.

 <!--
 <a name="soft-components"></a>